-Activity Status Definition Permitted If an activity is described in this Act, regulations, or a plan or proposed plan a permitted activity, a resource consent is not required for the activity if it comp with the standards, terms, or conditions, if any, specified in the plan or propo plan. olie Controlled If an activity is described in this Act, regulations, or a plan or proposed plan a controlled activity,- IS (a) a resource consent is required for the activity; and unless it has insufficient information to determine whether or not the activity is a controlled activity and the consent authority must grant the resource consent, unless it has insufficient information to determine whether or not the activity is a controlled activity; and (b) the consent authority must specify in the plan or proposed plan matters ov which it has reserved control; and /ei (c) the consent authority's power to impose conditions on the resource conse is restricted to the matters that have been specified under paragraph (b); a (d) the activity must comply with the standards, terms, or conditions, if any, specified in the plan or proposed plan.
-Restricted Discretionary If an activity is described in this Act, regulations, or a plan or proposed plan a restricted discretionary activity,- 3S (a) a resource consent is required for the activity; and (b) the consent authority must specify in the plan or proposed plan matters to which it has restricted its discretion; and) (c) the consent authority's powers to decline a resource consent and to impose conditions are restricted to matters that have been specified under paragraph (b); and ;e (d) the activity must comply with the standards, terms, or conditions, if any, specified in the plan or proposed plan.
-Discretionary If an activity is described in this Act, regulations, or a plan or proposed plan as a discretionary activity,- (a) a resource consent is required for the activity; and (b) the consent authority may grant the resource consent with or without conditions or decline the resource consent; and (c) the activity must comply with the standards, terms, or conditions, if any, specified in the plan or proposed plan.
-Non-Complying If an activity is described in this Act, regulations, or a plan or proposed plan as a non-complying activity,- (a) a resource consent is required for the activity; and (b) the consent authority may grant the resource consent with or without conditions or decline the resource consent.
-Prohibited If an activity is described in this Act, regulations, or a plan as a prohibited activity, application may be made for that activity and a resource consent must not granted for it.
+Activity Status Definition Permitted a pe comp activity is described in this Act, regulations, or a plan or proposed plan as rmitted activity, a resource consent is not required for the activity if it plies with the standards, terms, or conditions, if any, specified in the plan roposed plan.
+Controlled activity is described in this Act, regulations, or a plan or proposed plan as strolled activity,- (a) a resource consent is required for the activity; and unless it has insufficient information to determine whether or not the activity is a controlled activity; and the consent authority must grant the resource consent, unless it has insufficient information to determine whether or not the activity is a controlled activity; and (b) the consent authority must specify in the plan or proposed plan matters over which it has reserved control; and (c) the consent authority's power to impose conditions on the resource consent is restricted to the matters that have been specified under paragraph (b); and (d) the activity must comply with the standards, terms, or conditions, if any, specified in the plan or proposed plan.
+Restricted Discretionary If an activity is described in this Act, regulations, or a plan or proposed plan as a restricted discretionary activity,- (a) a resource consent is required for the activity; and (b) the consent authority must specify in the plan or proposed plan matters to which it has restricted its discretion; and (c) the consent authority's powers to decline a resource consent and to impose conditions are restricted to matters that have been specified under paragraph (b); and (d) the activity must comply with the standards, terms, or conditions, if any, specified in the plan or proposed plan.
+Discretionary If an activity is described in this Act, regulations, or a plan or prop osed plan as a discretionary activity,- (a) a resource consent is required for the activity; and (b) the consent authority may grant the resource consent with or without conditions or decline the resource consent; and (c) the activity must comply with the standards, terms, or conditions, if any, specified in the plan or proposed plan.
+Non-Complying If an activity is described in this Act, regulations, or a plan or prop osed plan as a non-complying activity,- (a) a resource consent is required for the activity; and (b) the consent authority may grant the resource consent with or without conditions or decline the resource consent.
+Prohibited activ activity is described in this Act, regulations, or a plan as a prohibited ity, no application may be made for that activity and a resource consent not be granted for it.